Nanticoke Indian Association: Formation of the Incorporated Body

+The group elects a chief as leader.

 In 2002 Kenneth S. "Red Deer" Clark Sr. (1930-2015), the head chief of the association, resigned in protest because of actions by other members.
 He felt they were shortsighted and not beneficial to all members.
 One of the main issues was over how large the annual pow-wow should be and how much association members should participate in preparations for the pow-wow.